-Joan uses System for Cross-Domain Identity Management (SCIM) to enable automatic provisioning of users from OneLogin.
-When enabled, all user management will be done only in OneLogin and disabled on Joan side.
+Joan uses a System for Cross-Domain Identity Management (SCIM) to enable the automatic provisioning of users from OneLogin.
+When enabled, all user management will be done only in OneLogin and disabled on Joan's side.

 1. Enable SCIM integration in Joan Office portal

-Navigate to people management and click on SCIM.
+Navigate to user directory and click on SCIM.
 When a new window opens, enable the integration and generate a new token.
 That token will be used to authenticate the connection between OneLogin and Joan.